Were you there when they crucified my Lord?

 Oh, sometimes it causes me to tremble, tremble, tremble.”

-Proctor’s quotes, coming from his work in Atlanta, should not be taken as an indication of how the song was being sung there.
+Proctor’s quotes, coming from his work in Atlanta, should not be taken as an indication of how the song was being sung at Hampton.
 In Hampton’s next collection, Religious Folk Songs of the Negro (1909), the editors had included “Did you hear” as it had appeared in 1901, but they also added “Were you there” on page 162.
 In the preface to that collection, the editors acknowledged some of the new songs were “courtesy of Professor F.J.
 Work of Fisk University,” and a comparison of this printing with F.J.
-Work’s New Jubilee Songs (Fig. 3), shows them to be identical.
+Work’s New Jubilee Songs (Fig. 2), shows them to be identical.
 Therefore, the 1909 collection contained both the version as it had been known at Hampton and the version as it had been printed at Fisk.

 IV.
 Other Early Variants

 Two early variants were recorded in the pages of the Journal of American Folk-Lore.
 The first was given in a brief report by E.M.
 Backus, “Negro hymns from Georgia,” in the April–June 1897 issue, p.
-116 (Fig. 6).
+116 (Fig. 7).
 This version has a few additional stanzas not printed elsewhere, proceeding from crucifixion to resurrection to glorification.
 Its indication of being from Georgia would certainly support the account by H.H.
 Proctor in 1907 of this song being known there (see Section III above).
 Columbia County is 140 miles from Atlanta.

-Fig. 6.
+Fig. 7.
 Journal of American Folk-Lore, vol. 10, no. 37 (Apr.–June 1897).

-The next notable printing was in William E. Barton’s Old Plantation Hymns (Boston: Lamson, Wolff and Co., 1899 | Fig. 6).
+The next notable printing was in William E. Barton’s Old Plantation Hymns (Boston: Lamson, Wolff and Co., 1899 | Fig. 8).
 Barton’s book is something of a running commentary and analysis of spirituals more than it is a songbook.
 In his opening paragraphs, he explained how he notated these songs while he lived in “the South” from 1880 to 1887.
 His introduction to this song was brief, not explaining where he heard it, but he mentioned the sublime affect of “the hold and slur on the exclamation ‘Oh!’ . . . and the repetition and expression of the word ‘tremble! tremble! tremble!’”
 The opening phrase Barton’s version is close in shape to the 1892 Fisk melody, but the rest is similar to the Fisk printings of 1902 and later.
 The four stanzas of text equate to the first four of the 1902 Fisk version.

-Fig. 7.
+Fig. 8.
 William E. Barton’s Old Plantation Hymns (Boston: Lamson, Wolff and Co., 1899).

-Another notable variant appeared in an article by Mary Walker Finley Speers of Earleigh Heights, Severna Park, Maryland, headed “Maryland and Virginia folk-lore,” in the Journal of American Folk-Lore, vol. 26, no. 100 (Apr.–June 1913), pp. 190–191 (Fig. 8).
+Another notable variant appeared in an article by Mary Walker Finley Speers of Earleigh Heights, Severna Park, Maryland, headed “Maryland and Virginia folk-lore,” in the Journal of American Folk-Lore, vol. 26, no. 100 (Apr.–June 1913), pp. 190–191 (Fig. 9).
 This printing is unique in the way it begins “I was there” rather than “Were you there?,” and it has some stanzas not seen elsewhere, such as “I was there when he walked in Galilee,” and “I was there when they took him down.”
 Speers mentioned the song was “a prevalent camp-meeting hymn,” but she notated her version directly from a laundress, who sang it in a high range.

-Fig. 8.
+Fig. 9.
 Journal of American Folk-Lore, vol. 26, no. 100 (Apr.–June 1913).

-In 1903, the song appeared in a small collection of plantation songs appended to a fictional story by Anne Hobson, In Old Alabama: Being the Chronicles of Miss Mouse (NY: Doubleday, Page & Co., 1903 | Fig. 9).
+In 1903, the song appeared in a small collection of plantation songs appended to a fictional story by Anne Hobson, In Old Alabama: Being the Chronicles of Miss Mouse (NY: Doubleday, Page & Co., 1903 | Fig. 10).
 The story was written in dialect, in imitation, but much like Ruth McEnery Stuart (1852–1917) and “Rise up, shepherd, and follow,” the songs were probably transcribed or remembered from real experiences living in the American south.
 Unfortunately, not enough is known about Hobson to know if she had found these in Alabama or somewhere else.
 Hobson’s account of “Were you there” contained a full eight stanzas, including a few unknown outside of this book.
 How much of this is Hobson’s recollection and how much is her own invention is impossible to tell.

-Fig. 9.
+Fig. 10.
 In Old Alabama: Being the Chronicles of Miss Mouse (NY: Doubleday, Page & Co., 1903).

 This song crossed racial boundaries as early as 1911 when it was published in two collections of gospel/revival hymns.
-One collection was Great Revival Hymns (Chicago: Rodeheaver-Ackley, 1911 | Fig. 10), the other was Songs of Evangelism, ed.
-H.R.
+One collection was Great Revival Hymns (Chicago: Rodeheaver-Ackley, 1911 | Fig. 11), the other was Songs of Evangelism, edited by H.R.
 Christie (Cincinnati: Standard Publishing, 1911).
-In both cases, the song was arranged by an unknown “T.M.T.” and included the verse, “Were you there when he burst the bars of death?”
+In both cases, the song was arranged by an unknown “T.M.T.” and included the stanza, “Were you there when he burst the bars of death?”

-Fig. 10.
+Fig. 11.
 Great Revival Hymns (Chicago: Rodeheaver-Ackley, 1911).

 by CHRIS FENNER